 Point-of-Use RO as the Prevention Point

-A reverse osmosis purification system removes dissolved calcium and magnesium before the water enters the equipment.
+A reverse osmosis (RO) purification system removes dissolved calcium and magnesium before the water enters the equipment.
 The membrane separates those ions from the water at the point of use, so the supply reaching internal components doesn't carry the mineral load that produces limescale.
 Equipment on RO-purified water accumulates scale at a fraction of the rate of equipment on untreated tap supply.

 The prevention happens upstream.
 Every heating cycle, every ice production cycle, every gallon dispensed goes through water that the RO membrane already stripped of the minerals that would have deposited on equipment surfaces.